slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The more neatly you fit into society, the less free you actually are."
 -- Naval Ravikant*

-> *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.'
+> *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.’
 -- Bertrand Russell*

 > *"You can’t reason someone out of a notion that they didn’t reason themselves into."